 Team leaders make teams play bigger without the bruises.

 This job belongs to you, the leader of the team.
-You don’t allow any team building provider to offer a mindless and aimless activity for them.
+You don’t allow any team-building provider to offer them a mindless and aimless activity.

 Because whatever your team members experience must advance your team and business goals.